 This will make about 3 cups of cooked rice.

 Note: brown rice and wild rice have different cooking methods.
 Learn how to cook brown rice in the microwave here.

 Let’s break it down:

-Add the raw rice to your microwave container.
+Add the raw rice to your microwave safe container.
 Pour in some cool water and swish the rice around to wash it.
 Carefully pour out the water, keeping the rice in the pot.
 Just tilt the pot – the water will pour out and the rice will stay at bottom.
 You can even use your hands to cup the rice to prevent it from spilling out as you pour the water out.
 Repeat this 3 times more.
 Your water will be less cloudy each time.
 Note – the water will never be completely clear – rice is a starch, starch will cloud the water a bit!

-Are you washing away nutrients in the rice?
-No. Unless you are buying “fortified rice” that’s a processed food.
+If you are buying “fortified rice” which is a fortified food product.
 Some companies, like Uncle Ben’s Rice, spray the rice with vitamins during processing.
 Don’t buy this type of rice…it tastes nasty.
 Get your nutrients from vegetables and protein, not from a spray.
-Wash raw rice because it’s dusty and dirty.
+Wash raw rice because it’s dusty, dirty and could have small bugs.